AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Experimental Setup

 \subsubsection{Model Details}

-The models were implemented in PyTorch version 2.0.1 on an 80 GB NVIDIA A100 GPU and CUDA Version: 12.1.
-All the parameter details related to AD-DAE, and downstream analysis with region segmentation, and disease classification models are listed in Table \ref{table:params}.
+The models were implemented in PyTorch version 2.0.1 on an 80 GB NVIDIA A100 GPU.
+All the parameter details related to AD-DAE, and all downstream analyses are listed in Table \ref{table:params}.
+Full training cycle takes 9.5 hrs, with parameters presented in Table \ref{table:params} and batch size 10.
+The size of all the models and the inference time required to process an image are available in Table \ref{table:quanti}.
 The code-base is made available at \href{https://github.com/ayantikadas/AD_DAE}{https:/github.com/ayantikadas/AD\_DAE}.